chadrem/amf_socket/README.md

 The lower layer is responsible for sending and receiving messages over the network.
 You normally let the RPC layer take care of these details for you.
+The main advantage of using this layer directly is slightly less overhead.
+It allows you to quickly implement 'fire and forget' style network protocols.

     var sock:AmfSocket = new AmfSocket('localhost', 9000);
     sock.addEventListener(AmfSocketEvent.CONNECTED, function(event:AmfSocketEvent):void {